Qinyu-Allen-Zhao/LVLM-LP/README.md

 #### 2. Modify the `transformers` package
 Find the file `transformers/generation/utils.py` in your installation of the transformers package (we use version 4.37.2, as required by LLaVA).

 In `utils.py`, go to approximately line 2378.
 Here, you should see the code for generating text using Greedy Search.
+(We didn't try other decoding methods of LLM.)

 ```python
 ### Previous codes ###